vishvAsa/vedAH/meta/articles/keith/2_THE_GODS_AND_DEMONS_OF_THE_VEDA/12_ABSTRACT_DEITIES_AND_SONDERGTTER/1_The_Nature_of_Abstract_Deities.md

 'Special deities' or 'Sondergötter '

-expresses a different side of develop- ment; 'symbolic' also is inadequate.
+expresses a different side of development; 'symbolic' also is inadequate.

 204